mriddle/mriddle/posts/2012-12-25-thoughts-on-writing-a-sublime-text-2-plugin.md

+---
+layout : post
+title : Thoughts on writing a Sublime Text 2 Plugin
+---

 * The Python Console within Sublime (`` Ctrl-` ``) is your friend.
 You can run commands interactively, and output Python's print() command from your code.